Adlam script

 The Adlam script is a script used to write Fulani.
 The name Adlam is an acronym derived from the first four letters of the alphabet (A, D, L, M), standing for Alkule Dandayɗe Leñol Mulugol (𞤀𞤤𞤳𞤵𞤤𞤫 𞤁𞤢𞤲𞤣𞤢𞤴𞤯𞤫 𞤂𞤫𞤻𞤮𞤤 𞤃𞤵𞤤𞤵𞤺𞤮𞤤), which means "the alphabet that protects the peoples from vanishing".
 It is one of many indigenous scripts developed for specific languages in West Africa.

 Adlam is supported in Google's Android and Chrome operating systems.
 There are also Android apps to send SMS in Adlam and to learn the alphabet.
-On computers running Microsoft Windows, the Adlam script was natively supported beginning with Windows 10 version 1903, which was released in May 2019.
-On macOS, the Adlam script was natively supported beginning with Ventura in 2022.
+On computers running Microsoft Windows, the Adlam script received native support beginning with Windows 10 version 1903, which was released in May 2019.
+On macOS, the Adlam script received support beginning with Ventura in 2022.

 Development

-While teenagers in the late 1980s, brothers Ibrahima and Abdoulaye Barry devised the alphabetic script to transcribe the Fulani language.
+While they were teenagers in the late 1980s, brothers Ibrahima and Abdoulaye Barry devised the alphabetic script to transcribe the Fulani language.
 One method they used involved them closing their eyes and drawing lines.
-After looking at their drawn shapes, they would pick which ones would look the most to them like a good glyph for a letter, and associate it with whatever sound they feel it would represent.
+After looking at their drawn shapes, they would pick which ones would look the most to them like a good glyph for a letter, and associate it with whatever sound they felt it would represent.
 Another method involved is thinking of a sound, imagining the look of a glyph for that sound, and drawing said glyph.
-After several years of development it began to be widely adopted among Fulani communities, and is currently taught not only regionally in Guinea, Nigeria, and Liberia but even as far as Europe and the United States.
+After several years of development it began to be widely adopted among Fulani communities, and is currently taught not only regionally in Guinea, Nigeria, and Liberia but even as far as Europe and North America.
 In 2019, the character shapes were refined after practical usage.

 Letters

 Adlam has both upper and lower cases.

 They are written from right to left.

-The letters are found either joined akin to Arabic or separate - the joined form is commonly used in a cursive manner; however, separate or block forms are also used as primarily for educational content.
+The letters are found either joined (akin to Arabic) or separate.
+The joined form is commonly used in a cursive manner; however, separate or block forms are also used as primarily for educational content.